boost-edu-tools/gitinspectorgui/docs/architecture/overview.md

 # System Architecture Overview

-Modern PyO3-based architecture with Tauri desktop frontend and embedded Python backend.
+Modern plugin-based architecture with Tauri desktop frontend and embedded Python backend via tauri-plugin-python.

 ## For Python Developers

 If you're unfamiliar with the frontend technologies, see the **[Technology Primer](../technology-primer.md)** first.
 This document explains how the Python backend you'll work with integrates directly into the desktop application.

-**Key concept**: The Python backend runs embedded within the Tauri application via PyO3 bindings, enabling direct function calls without network communication.
+**Key concept**: The Python backend runs embedded within the Tauri application via tauri-plugin-python, enabling direct function calls without network communication.
 You can develop and test the Python analysis logic independently.

 ## Architecture